-In this chapter, we propose a systematic procedure to automate the design of transactional composite Web services.
-Given an abstract representation of a process wherein instances of services are not yet assigned to component functional tasks, our solution enables the selection of Web services not only according to functional needs but also based on transactional requirements.
-In this approach, transactional requirements are specified by designers using the Acceptable Termination States (ATS) model.
-The resulting composite Web service is compliant with the defined consistency requirements and its execution can be easily coordinated as our algorithm also provides coordination rules that can be integrated into a transactional coordination protocol.
-Besides, the theoretical results developed in our approach have been implemented as a proof of concept and integrated into an OWL-S (OWL Services Coalition, 2003) functional matchmaker providing it with transactional matchmaking capabilities.
+In this chapter, we present an adaptive transactional protocol to support the execution of composite applications.
+The execution of this protocol takes place in two phases.
+First, business partners are assigned to tasks using an algorithm whereby workflow partners are selected based on functional and transactional requirements.
+Given an abstract representation of a process wherein business partners are not yet assigned to workflow tasks, this algorithm enables the selection of service providers not only according to functional requirements but also based on transactional ones.
+In our approach, these transactional requirements are defined at the workflow design stage using the Acceptable Termination States (ATS) model.
+The resulting workflow instance is compliant with the defined consistency requirements and its execution can be easily coordinated as our algorithm also provides coordination rules.
+The workflow execution further proceeds through a coordination protocol that leverages the coordination rules computed as an outcome of the partner assignment procedure.